Laplace-Beltrami Operator for Gaussian Splatting: Experiments

+We present a series of experiments showing the performance of our proposed Gaussian Laplacian in comparison to other baselines approximating the LBO on 3DGS.

+\paragraph{Eigenvalues. } Following the convergence analysis of Belkin and Niyogi~\cite{belkin2006convergence} for the spectrum of the LBO, we compare the eigenvalues of the normalized Laplacian matrix by solving $Lx = \lambda Mx$ and computing the first $K$ eigenvalues (the lower the more stable).
+Since the eigenvalue scales inversely proportional to surface area, we calculate the normalized difference $S|\lambda_i - \lambda_i^{gt}|$ for $i = 1,\ldots, 100$ for comparison.

+We take the first $K=100$ eigenvalues of each Laplacian operator and compute the difference to the operator on the ground-truth mesh.
+A shown in~\cref{fig:eigval}, our method and Mesh~(GOF) perform on-par, and both outperform the point cloud-based Laplacian.
+For the first 20 eigenvalues, which should be the most stable, our method is more accurate than even the mesh-based Laplacian and, compared to using Euclidean distance, the Mahalanobis distance makes the spectrum of the Laplacian operator closer to the ground truth.

-\paragraph{Curvature} As an intrinsic property, the mean curvature can be derived from the Laplace-Beltrami operator via the equation $\Delta p = -2Hn$, where $p$ denotes the coordinates, $H$ the mean curvature and $n$ the normal.
-This property can be used to evaluate the quality of the Laplacian Beltrami operator.
-We report qualitative and quantitative results in \cref{fig:mean_curvature} and \cref{tab:mean_curvature}.
-It turns out that our Laplacian is much closer to the ground truth mesh curvature than the curvature computed with the Laplacian on a mesh extracted from the 3DGS.
-The large discrepancy stems from the artifacts on the extracted mesh.
+\paragraph{Curvature} As an intrinsic property, mean curvature can be derived from the Laplace-Beltrami operator via the equation $\Delta p = -2Hn$, where $p$ denotes the point coordinates, $H$ the mean curvature and $n$ the unit normal vector. \cref{tab:mean_curvature} demonstrates that our Gaussian Laplacian with adaptive training estimates curvature much closer to the ground truth (based on the ground-truth mesh) than all other alternatives.
+Surprisingly, the curvature error is largest for the extracted mesh.
+This is due to artifacts produced in the extraction process to which curvature computation is highly sensitive.
+Behavior like this indicates that avoiding unnecessary representation conversion is not always a good choice and using representation-native operations has great merit.

-\paragraph{Geodesic Distance} The geodesic distance represents the shortest path between two points on a surface, or more generally a Riemannian manifold.
-We use the exact "single source, all destination" algorithm proposed by Michell et al.~\cite{mitchell1987discrete} to compute the distance on the ground-truth meshes.
-For non-mesh data structures, Crane et al.\cite{crane2017heat} proposed the heat method to approximate the distance using the Laplace operator on any domain that allows the computation of gradient and divergence.
+\paragraph{Geodesic Distance} The geodesic distance describes the length of the shortest path between two points on a surface.
+It can be efficiently approximated using Geodesics in Heat~\cite{crane2017heat} which is based on heat diffusion, a function describing how heat diffuses over time that can be computed using the Laplacian operator.
+As ground truth, we use an exact algorithm~\cite{mitchell1987discrete} for geodesic distances on the ground-truth meshes and compare the approximation quality of each method to this function.

+Since computing exact geodesic distances is expensive, we uniformly sample $100$ source points on the ground-truth mesh and use only the distance functions of these points.
+We compute the error normalized by surface area: